eebasso/WarpX/Docs/source/usage/parameters.rst

 We follow the same naming, but remove the ``SIG`` prefix, e.g., the WarpX signal configuration name for ``SIGINT`` is ``INT``.

 .. fv:var:: warpx.break_signals
-    :type: array of `str`, separated by spaces

     A list of signal names or numbers that the simulation should handle by cleanly terminating at the next timestep

 .. fv:var:: warpx.checkpoint_signals
-    :type: array of `str`, separated by spaces

     A list of signal names or numbers that the simulation should handle by outputting a checkpoint at the next timestep.
 A diagnostic of type `checkpoint` must be configured.